ROAD CLOSURES FOR WESTERN CONFERENCE FINALS | Houston Rockets

 ROAD CLOSURES FOR WESTERN CONFERENCE FINALS

-HOUSTON, TX (May 11, 2018) — The following road closures will be implemented on May 14th and 16th beginning as early as 4pm due to the Western Conference Finals games at Toyota Center.
+HOUSTON, TX (May 24, 2018) — The following road closures will be implemented on May 24th beginning as early at 4pm due to Game 5 of the Western Conference Finals at Toyota Center.
 Fans are encouraged to use alternate routes to reach Toyota Center and the surrounding areas.

 Full Road Closures